 You’ll also find numerous other reports of units that, over time, either failed to perform correctly or at all.
 Again, research shows that the manufacturer responds very quickly to resolve problems.
 FoodSaver even monitors and responds to a lot of the reviews and comments about its products on Amazon, and the overwhelming number of consumers are satisfied with the level of customer service they receive.

-If you do have problems, another big plus about this model is that it carries a 5 year warranty.
+If you do have problems, this model carries a 1 year warranty.
 Just remember to hang on to your receipt or proof of purchase.

-This is a number one bestseller in channel vacuum sealers on Amazon, mainly because it’s a very versatile machine at a good price.
+This has been a long-time bestseller in channel vacuum sealers on Amazon, mainly because it’s a very versatile machine at a good price.
 The design of the roll storage and cutter makes creating your own bags quick and easy, it produces good seals that hold up well, and it even does fine with liquids if you freeze them first.

 If you read the instructions for proper operation, and if you don’t expect the machine to perform beyond what it’s designed for, chances are good that you’ll be very pleased with this model.(Back to Top)